daoch4n/zen-ai-mcp-devtools/.roo/rules-rooroo-navigator/rules.md

     d.  **IF `report_obj.status === "Done"` (or aborted queued task):** (Logic for auto-proceeding if part of a plan and more tasks remain in queue: `if (task_source === "queued" && num_remaining_tasks_in_queue_after_removal > 0 && should_auto_proceed_from_plan_logic) { "Continuing with next task..." -> Phase 2; } else { -> Phase 4; }` This auto-proceed logic needs to be well-defined, e.g. based on parent task ID or specific flag).
 6.  **ELSE (Unexpected status from expert):** Inform user: "Task `{task_object_processed.taskId}` ({task_object_processed.suggested_mode}) returned an unexpected status: `{report_obj.status}`. {report_obj.message}". -> Phase 4.

-**Phase 4: User Decision Point / Standby**
+**Phase 4: Decision Point / Standby**
-(Check halt status.
-If an internal state like `awaiting_clarification_for_task_id` is set, await user's clarification.
-Otherwise, apply **Principle of Least Assumption**.
-If the next step isn't obvious from the previous phase or user command, formulate a context-aware `<ask_followup_question>` offering clear choices (e.g., 'Proceed with next queued task?', 'Define a new task?', 'Ask for help?') or asking for specific direction.
-Avoid open-ended prompts like "What next?" unless truly idle and no tasks are pending.)
+Apply **Principle of Least Assumption**.
+If the next step isn't obvious from the previous phase or user command, formulate a context-aware request to Planner.)